rawdamental/clickstream/readme.md

 ```html
 <script src="https://embracecontext.com/clickstream.js" async data-token="XXX"></script>
 ```
 The token parameter must be set when implementing the script.
 Parameters can be added using data-* attributes on the script tag.
-For example, data-dnt="1" can be added to set the extra dnt (Do not track) parameter which anonymise the website visitor.
+For example, data-dnt="1" can be added to set the extra dnt (Do not track) parameter which anonymises the website visitor.

 #### Using Google Tagmanager
 1. Head over to Google Tag Manager and log in to your account.
 Once you’re in, select **New Tag**.